-The LSC Board, assisted by the leadership of LSC, will periodically (but at least annually) review the three main strategic goals listed above.
-This review should include the concrete steps that have been taken to achieve each initiative proposed for the various goals as well as designated metrics for determining the degree to which the initiatives taken support each goal.
+The LSC Board will periodically (but at least annually) review the three main strategic goals listed above.
+To assist in this review, LSC management will perform a formal annual review of the performance of LSC according to this Strategic Plan.
+This review should include the concrete steps that have been taken to achieve each initiative proposed for the various goals, additional action that is required, as well as designated metrics for determining the degree to which the initiatives taken support each goal.